apache/trafficserver/doc/release-notes/upgrading.en.rst

 removed in the next major release of ATS.

 * Removed Features
+  * HostDB no longer supports persistent storage for DNS resolution
+  * Removed support for the MMH crypto hash function

   * Traffic Manager is no longer part of |TS|.
 Administrative tools now interact with |TS| directly by using the :ref:`jsonrpc-node`.